7 common biases that influence how we understand, use, and interpret the world around us

 Outliers are extreme data points that show a vast difference from the mean.
 As seen, they tend to generate ‘false’ averages that don’t reflect the real picture.

-In 2014, research shows the bottom 50% of the American population earned USD 25,000 on an average, while the top 1% cashed in around 81 times that amount, every year – sizable difference.
+shows the bottom 50% of the American population earned USD 25,000 on an average, while the top 1% cashed in around 81 times that amount, every year – sizable difference.

 However, removing the outliers isn’t always the way forward.
 For the insurance industry, a set of exceptional claims can impact revenues – but must be analyzed and addressed separately.